 - Through feedback, concerns and complaints.
-There is a project called Ask Listen Do which is making feedback, concerns and complaints easier for people with a learning disability, autism or both and their family carers.
+There is a project called Ask Listen Do which is making feedback, concerns and complaints easier for people with a autistic people, people with a learning disability and family carers.

 The law says that the NHS must involve people in developing its services and when they are making big changes to services.
 NHS England has written guidance about this:

-- Guidance for CCGs and NHS England on meeting their duties.
+- Guidance for ICSs and NHS England on meeting their duties.

 - Other tools and resources to support involvement.